open-cloud/xos/xos/configurations/cord/README-VTN.md

 For development, I suggest using the bash configuration (remember to start the ONOS observer manually) so that there aren't a bunch of preexisting Neutron networks and nova instances to get in the way.

+Problems:
+* If you have more than one compute node, then the node that isn't running ONOS VTN will report as incomplete in VTN.
+This is because the openvswitch is trying to contact VTN on 172.17.0.2:6653.